IN THIS ARTICLE

 What should I discuss with my healthcare provider before taking lamivudine (Epivir, Epivir HBV)?

-FDA pregnancy category C. This medication may be harmful to an unborn baby.
+FDA pregnancy category C. It is not known whether lamivudine will harm an unborn baby.
+HIV can be passed to your baby if you are not properly treated during pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
-HIV can be passed to the baby if the mother is not properly treated during pregnancy.
-Lamivudine may also be more likely to cause pancreatitis in a pregnant woman.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
-Take all of your HIV medicines as directed to control your infection while you are pregnant.
+Take all of your HIV medicines as directed to control your infection.

-You should not breast-feed while you are using lamivudine.
-Women with HIV or AIDS should not breast-feed at all.
-Even if your baby is born without HIV, you may still pass the virus to the baby in your breast milk.
+Lamivudine can pass into breast milk and may harm a nursing baby.
+You should not breast-feed while you are using lamivudine to treat hepatitis B. Women with HIV or AIDS should not breast feed a baby.
+Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.